Stephanie Hsu

-Stephanie Ann Hsu (/ˈʃuː/ SHOO: born November 25, 1990) is an American actress.
+Stephanie Ann Hsu (/ˈʃuː/ SHOO: born November 25, 1990) is an American actress and singer.
 She received critical acclaim for her dual role as Joy Wang and Jobu Tupaki in the film Everything Everywhere All at Once (2022), which earned her a nomination for the Academy Award for Best Supporting Actress.

-Hsu trained at NYU Tisch School of the Arts and began her career in experimental theatre before starring on Broadway, originating the roles of Christine Canigula in Be More Chill (2015–2019) and Karen the Computer in SpongeBob SquarePants: The Broadway Musical (2016–2017).
-On television, she had recurring roles in the Hulu series The Path (2016–2018) and the Amazon Prime series The Marvelous Mrs. Maisel (2019–2023).
+Hsu trained at NYU Tisch School of the Arts in Manhattan and began a career in experimental theater before starring on Broadway, originating the roles of Christine Canigula in Be More Chill (2015–2019) and Karen the Computer in SpongeBob SquarePants: The Broadway Musical (2016–2017).
+For her performance as Janet Weiss in Richard O'Brien's The Rocky Horror Show (2026), she was nominated for the Tony Award for Best Actress in a Musical.
+On television, Hsu had recurring roles in the Hulu series The Path (2016–2018) and the Amazon Prime series The Marvelous Mrs. Maisel (2019–2023), for which she won the Actor Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Early life and education

 Hsu was born to a single mother in Torrance, California.
 Her maternal grandmother had moved from Mainland China to Taiwan to escape the Chinese Civil War.
-As a teenager, Hsu's mother moved to the United States for a better education.
-Hsu attended Palos Verdes Peninsula High School.
-She moved to Brooklyn to pursue theatre and graduated from NYU Tisch School of the Arts in 2012.
-She also trained with the Atlantic Theater Company.
+As a teenager, her mother moved to the United States for a better education.
+She attended Palos Verdes Peninsula High School in Rolling Hills Estates, California.
+She moved to Brooklyn, New York to pursue theater and graduated from New York University with a BFA in Drama in 2012.
+At NYU, she was a member of Hammerkatz, the sketch comedy group, through which she occasionally performed with Bowen Yang, and trained at the Tisch’s Experimental Theater Wing where she was mentored by Elizabeth Swados.
+She also trained with the Atlantic Theater Company in Chelsea, Manhattan.